canjs/canjs/guides/getting-started-tutorial/observables.md

 `can.Map` and `can.List` are often extended to create observable types.
 For example, [can.Model](../docs/can.Model.html) and [can.route](../docs/can.route.html) are based on `can.Map`, and a `can.Component`’s [`viewModel`](../docs/can.Component.prototype.viewModel.html)
 is a `can.Map`.
-Observables are useful on their own too.
+You will rarely work directly with a can.compute.

-You will rarely, if ever, work directly with a can.compute.
+## Creating Instances

 To create a Map, call `new can.Map(object)`.
 This will give you a map with the same properties and values as the _object_ you passed in to the `can.Map` constructor.

 To create a List, call `new can.List(array)`.
 This will give you a List with the same elements as the _array_ you passed into the `can.List` constructor.